 In standard market practice, the carrying value of the variable rate loans is assumed to be their fair value.
 The Deemed loan includes a start-up loan and an interest rate swap, which are not recognised separately.
-Both the start-up loan and the swap accrual are based on variable rates (three-month LIBOR rates).
+Both the start-up loan and the swap accrual are based on variable rates (one-month LIBOR rates).
 The principal of the loan is consideration for the underlying pool of mortgages which are significantly held at variable rate.
-The Deemed loan is recognised on an amortised cost basis.
-The fair value of this asset is considered to be a close approximation to amortised cost.
+For these reasons, the carrying value of the Deemed loan is considered to be a close approximation to fair value.